-Philippine Passports must be valid for at least 6 months from date of departure.
-DFA suggest that you renew your passport 6 to 10 months before the date of expiration.
+Philippine Passports must be valid for at least 6 months from the date of departure.
+DFA suggests that you renew your passport 6 to 10 months before the date of expiration.

 Flight bookings should only be made if passports are still valid for at least six (6) months.

-DFA requires the 6 month passport validity rule because the Philippine Bureau of Immigration list the 6 month rule as a requirement for Philippine citizens who like to travel abroad.
+DFA requires the 6-month passport validity rule because the Philippine Bureau of Immigration lists the 6-month rule as a requirement for Philippine citizens who like to travel abroad.

-The Bureau of Immigration requires every citizen who travels abroad to have an unexpired DFA issued passport that is valid for at least 6 months.
-For Philippine citizens who will travel abroad as tourist, a return ticket is also required.
+The Bureau of Immigration requires every citizen who travels abroad to have an unexpired DFA-issued passport that is valid for at least 6 months.
+For Philippine citizens who will travel abroad as tourists, a return ticket is also required.

 What are the OFW travel requirements?
 OFW travel requirements are the following:

-There is no way to circumvent this passport 6 month rule.
-Even travel agencies says passports have to be more than 6 months valid because the Philippine immigrations require it and they can hold your departure if not more than 6 months valid.
+There is no way to circumvent this passport 6-month rule.
+Even travel agencies say passports have to be more than 6 months valid because the Philippine immigrations require it and they can hold your departure if not more than 6 months valid.

-Remember that the 6 month passport validity rule are strictly applied to Filipino citizens going abroad.
+Remember that the 6-month passport validity rule is strictly applied to Filipino citizens going abroad.

 You might ask, what if I am working abroad or a tourist residing abroad and my passport is less than six months before expiration, Am I required to renew my passport?

-The passport 6 month validity rule is not an exclusive Philippine rule.
-International travel and immigration authorities of all countries require at least 6 months’ validity on a passport to be allowed entry into a country.
-In Singapore for instance, the Immigration and Checkpoints Authority (ICA) requires at least 2 years’ validity for Pass renewal.
+The passport 6-month validity rule is not an exclusive Philippine rule.
+International travel and immigration authorities of all countries require at least 6 months of validity on a passport to be allowed entry into a country.
+In Singapore for instance, the Immigration and Checkpoints Authority (ICA) requires at least 2 years of validity for Pass renewal.